anya765/anyasingh.com/data/authors/default.md

 github: https://github.com/anya765
 ---

-At the moment, I'm developing my skills in AI by building projects.
+At the moment, I'm building projects in reinforcement learning.

 My interests change often but I usually like writing, talking about philosophy, working with tools and design, coding, and playing chess.